Sedation Dentistry & Dental Anxiety

 Sedation Dentistry Consultation

-If you suffer from dental anxiety or simply wish to learn more about sedation dentistry and the sedation methods used at our Grand Terrace practice, contact us at 909-825-3000 to schedule a consultation with Dr. Lalisa Yaowarattana.
+If you suffer from dental anxiety or simply wish to learn more about the sedation methods used at our practice, contact our office or call 909-825-3000 today.